PiggerRight/Write-ups-and-notes/OverTheWire/Bandit/Level13.md

 ### rmdir

-Remove directory.
+Removes directory.
 This only works if the directory is empty.

 Syntax: